Answering The Call For Power Telephone: (518) 245-4400 Mon-Thurs 7:00 a.m. - 5:30 p.m. EST

 The Company permits Employees to invest in the stock of publicly traded competitors as long as the investments are not material and do not pose a conflict of interest.

 The laws governing stock transactions are extremely complicated and strictly enforced by the Securities and Exchange Commission.
-Employees should be aware that by violation the securities laws they could be exposing themselves to fines and/or incarceration.
-When in doubt as to the appropriateness of a particular stock trade, Employees should contact the Corporate Secretary.
-Executive officers and directors should contact Corporate Counsel, the Treasurer or the Chairman of the Audit Committee for guidance concerning a particular stock transaction.
+Employees should be aware that by violating the securities laws they could be exposing themselves to fines and/or incarceration.
+When in doubt as to the appropriateness of a particular stock trade, Employees should review the Insider Trading Policy and/or contact the Corporate Secretary.
+Executive officers and directors should contact Corporate Counsel, the Treasurer or the Chair of the Audit Committee for guidance concerning a particular stock transaction.

 All Employees are charged with the responsibility of making sure that all transactions are fully and completely documented.
 Employees should note that because the Company’s financial statements are a comprehensive analysis of the Company’s financial position, even those records that are not actual accounting records are reflected in the financial statements.
 For this reason, it is important that all Employees be as accurate as possible when recording non-accounting information, such as time sheets, purchase orders or invoices.